-Our Alice Springs vegetation maintenance program aims to keep our community and workers safe and the power connected.
-The program has 2 parts:
+We carry out a vegetation maintenance program in Alice Springs to keep our community and workers safe and the power connected.

-Our tree trimming cycle takes place every 2 years in urban areas and every 4 years in rural areas.
+• routine maintenance, undertaken every 2 years in urban areas and every 4 years in rural areas

-We work with key organisations such as the Aboriginal Areas Protection Authority (AAPA) and others to ensure culturally significant and sacred trees are identified.
-For safety these trees will be trimmed as needed.
+We work with organisations such as the Aboriginal Areas Protection Authority (AAPA), Central Land Council (CLC), Alice Springs Town Council and others to ensure all trees are safely trimmed and remain outside powerline clearance zones.

-Infrastructure Vegetation Management Services Australia Pty Ltd (IVMS) has been contracted to undertake our vegetation maintenance program.
+We have contracted Infrastructure Vegetation Management Services Australia Pty Ltd (IVMS) to undertake our vegetation maintenance program.
 They are a Northern Territory owned and operated company, registered with Supply Nation as an Indigenous company.

 We maintain our power infrastructure year-round to ensure the power stays on and our workers and community stay safe.
 A big part of our maintenance works is managing vegetation.